vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/Snippet.md

 # Snippet

-A component that displays code content.
+A component to display code content.

 ## Declaration